Drone Services in Dublin

 - Special Areas of Conservation

-With the introduction of the EASA Drone Regulations, there are two main categories where drone service providers operate, the Open Category and Specific Category.
+With the introduction of the EASA Drone Regulations, drone service providers operate in two main categories: the Open Category and the Specific Category.

 The Open Category is restricted in many parts of Dublin, some areas as low as 8m Above Ground Level, some at 30m, and some at 90m.
 This depends on the airspace in the area.
-Almost all of Dublin is covered by Dublin Control Zone (CTR), and depending on the distance from major Aerodromes, Dublin Airport, Casement etc, there are restrictions on the operating altitude.
+Almost all of Dublin is covered by the Dublin Control Zone (CTR), and depending on the distance from major Aerodromes, Dublin Airport, Casement, etc., the operating altitude is restricted.

-When operating in Controlled Airspace, Specific Category Operators must have Flight Termination Systems and Parachute Recovery Systems installed on their drones.
-We have an IAA Approved SORA, allowing us to operate where many competitors cannot legally.
+Specific Category Operators must have Flight Termination Systems and Parachute Recovery Systems installed on their drones when operating in Controlled Airspace.

-We will all have been aware of the stoppages that drones may have caused at Dublin Airport in the earlier part of 2023.
+We will all have been aware of the stoppages that drones may have caused at Dublin Airport in early 2023.
+Dublin Airport has implemented drone detection technology.
+This detects drones within a specified radius of the airport and alerts Dublin Airport to their position.
+If a rogue drone is suspected, Dublin Airport will liaise with Air Traffic Control to determine if it’s a legal operation and may dispatch the Gardai to investigate if required.
 As Specific Category Operators, we can apply to ATC for permission to fly in almost all parts of Dublin.

 What are the benefits of drone surveying services in Dublin?